linas/i370-bigfoot/docker/i370-bigfoot/scripts/busybox-demo/README.md

 To compile BsyBox, the provided `defconfig` is recommended; otherwise compilation can be a bit dicey.
-In addition, the present-day (Sept 2024) BusyBox makes some minor assumptions about the modernity of the kernel, breaking out old kernel.
+In addition, the present-day (Sept 2024) BusyBox makes some minor assumptions about the modernity of the kernel, breaking our old kernel.
 Thus, the patch in `busybox.patch` must be applied, in order to build.

 To summarize: